railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_advanced.rst

 --------

 You've seen that most Open ERP documents can be changed in a planning view.
 It's the same for deliveries and goods receipts.
-You can put them into a calendar view at all times to plan your deliveries or goods receipts.
+You can put them into a calendar view at any time to plan your deliveries or goods receipts.

 .. figure:: images/stock_planning.png